 Above all, we want you to have FUN.
 We love Rising Stars Week, and we want you to love it, too.
 If there is anything you’re concerned about over the course of the week, PLEASE let us know.
 Our staff are amazing, and we are there to help you and provide you with an enjoyable experience!

 So now you are all set for the most epic week ever!
 Be sure to register and reserve your audition time today!
-We can’t wait to see you all, either next week or in July!
+We can’t wait to see you all, either in Gardner, Beverly, or North Reading!